prismmodelchecker/prism/prism/README.txt

 README
 ======

-This is PRISM (Probabilistic Symbolic Model Checker), version 4.0.1.
+This is PRISM (Probabilistic Symbolic Model Checker).

 ------------
 INSTALLATION